shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-guide.md

 - [Working with Conversion Pixels](working-with-conversion-pixels.md): Conversion pixels are used to track user actions in response to advertisers' creatives, such as registering at a site or making a purchase.
-When a conversion pixel fires, Xandr determines if the conversion (the registration, the purchase, etc.) can be "attributed", or tied to the user clicking on or viewing one of the advertiser's creatives previously.
+When a conversion pixel fires, Microsoft Advertising determines if the conversion (the registration, the purchase, etc.) can be "attributed", or tied to the user clicking on or viewing one of the advertiser's creatives previously.
 - [Working with Impression and Click Trackers](working-with-impression-and-click-trackers.md):
-  Impression and click trackers are used to track impressions and clicks associated with creatives that are hosted by off-platform (non-Xandr) ad servers.
+  Impression and click trackers are used to track impressions and clicks associated with creatives that are hosted by off-platform (non-Microsoft Advertising) ad servers.
 This is done by attaching the tracker as a "piggyback pixel" on the externally hosted creative.
-This lets you report on impressions and clicks on these creatives as if they were hosted by Xandr.
+This lets you report on impressions and clicks on these creatives as if they were hosted by Microsoft Advertising.
 - [Create a User](create-a-user.md): You can
   create advertiser users for advertisers that want to run reports for themselves.
 An advertiser user does not see data about any other